Vimy

-Vimy [Flemish: Wimi](/ˈviːmi/ or /ˈvɪmi/; /fr/) is a commune in the French department of Pas-de-Calais.
+Vimy (Wimi; /ˈviːmi/ or /ˈvɪmi/; /fr/) is a commune in the French department of Pas-de-Calais.
 Located 3.8 km west of Vimy is the Canadian National Vimy Memorial dedicated to the Battle of Vimy Ridge and the Canadian soldiers who were killed during the First World War.
 The Memorial is also the site of two Canadian cemeteries.

 Geography and history

 Vimy is a farming town, situated some 6 mi north of Arras, at the junction of the D51 and the N17 roads.
 It is situated on the crest of Vimy Ridge, a prominent feature overlooking the Artois region.

 The town was first mentioned in 1183 as Viniarcum and was the scene of much fighting during the fourteenth, seventeenth and eighteenth centuries among the French, English, Dutch and Spanish forces.

 The ridge was the scene of fierce fighting in the First World War.
 Seized by the Germans in 1914, it was the subject of a French assault in 1915.
-In 1917 the Battle of Vimy Ridge took place southeast of Vimy and was an important battle of the war for Canadian military history.
-The town was practically destroyed during the fighting in the area.
+In 1917 the Battle of Vimy Ridge took place southeast of Vimy and the town was practically destroyed during the fighting in the area.